raphaelcohn/reproducible-macports/README.md

 If a local port file is invalid, indexing does not fail but `reproducible-port` will produce a cryptic error on install such as `reproducible-macports/reproducible-port install bad_port` for `Error: Port bad_port not found`.
 Sadly, this also can occur is `bad_port` exists but `REPRODUCIBLE_PORT_NO_INDEX` has become set and it has never been indexed.

+Ports required root is *NOT* consulted if a port is being installed as a dependency.

 ## License